Spica-Vir/Spica-Vir.github.io/_posts/2022-04-06-Structure and usage of clusters.md

 mermaid: true
 ---

-This page is adapted from my Crystal Growth project notebook, which was written between Feb. and Mar.
-2022 and shared within the group for introduction and training proposes.
-Both this page and the notebook are under regular inspection.
+This page is adapted from my Crystal Growth project notebook with added contents, which was written between Feb. and Mar.
+2022 and shared within the group for induction and training proposes.
+Both this page and the notebook are under regular inspection, but their contents are not synced.

 # Divide a job: Nodes, Processors and Threads